-Rita Kohli is an Assistant Professor in the Education, Society and Culture Department at the University of California, Riverside.
-She has a Ph.D. in Education with an emphasis on Race and Ethnic Studies from the University of California, Los Angeles.
-A former Oakland Unified School District teacher and teacher educator, Kohli has spent over 15 years in urban public schools across the country.
+Rita Kohli is a co-founder and co-director of ITOC, and serves as an Assistant Professor in the Education, Society and Culture Department at the University of California, Riverside.
+As a former Oakland Unified School District teacher, teacher educator and education researcher, Kohli has spent almost 20 years in urban public schools across the country.
+She currently serves on the editorial board of the international journal Race, Ethnicity and Education and is co-editor of the book, Confronting Racism in Teacher Education: Counternarratives of Critical Practice.
 Her research interests include critical race theory, racial climate and racial hierarchies in K-12 schools, and she has studied the strengths, barriers and resiliency of teachers of color across the pipeline.
-She was the chair for the Critical Educators for Social Justice Special Interest Group for the American Educational Research Association and currently serves on the editorial board of the international journal Race, Ethnicity and Education.
-Kohli has published in journals such as Urban Education, Equity and Excellence in Education, the Urban Review, and Teacher Education Quarterly.
+Kohli was the recipient of the University of California, Riverside's Innovator for Social Change Award (2016) and the Scholar Activist and Community Advocacy Award (2017) from the Critical Educators for Social Justice Special Interest Group of the American Educational Research Association.

-Marcos Pizarro is a Professor in Mexican American Studies at San José State University.
-He has worked for over twenty years to develop innovative approaches to schooling with Chican@ youth.
+Marcos Pizarro is a co-founder and co-director of ITOC.
+Professor in Mexican American Studies at San José State University, he has worked for over twenty years to develop innovative approaches to schooling with Chican@ youth.
 His book Chicanas and Chicanos in School: Racial Profiling, Identity Battles, and Empowerment, explores the relationship between the identities of Chican@ students and their academic performance.
 He coordinates MAESTR@S, an Institute for Raza Liberation through Educación, a teacher support group that has developed a model for transforming the school experiences of Raza youth in disenfranchised communities.
-He just completed a yearlong project integrating this model in the development of a 11th grade Latina/o Literature class to replace the standard English course.
+He recently completed a yearlong project integrating this model in the development of a 11th grade Latina/o Literature class to replace the standard English course.

-Rebeca Burciaga is an Associate Professor in the Department of Educational Leadership and a Core Faculty Member for the Ed.D.
-Leadership Program in the Connie L. Lurie College of Education.
-Dr. Burciaga's research centers on understanding and challenging educational practices and structures that (re)produce social inequalities for historically marginalized communities, specifically Latino students.
-Her research in schools and communities spans over 20 years and includes mixed-methods research on pathways from preschool to the professoriate, the experiences of students who leave high school before graduation, and the ways in which geographic regions structure inequalities.
-She specializes the study of qualitative research methodologies including testimonio and ethnography.
-Her current research and teaching is focused on cultivating asset-based mindsets in teachers and administrators that work with youth of color.
+Rebeca Burciaga is a co-founder of ITOC.
+An Associate Professor in the Department of Educational Leadership and a Core Faculty Member for the Ed.D.
+Leadership Program in the Connie L. Lurie College of Education, Dr. Burciaga's research centers on understanding and challenging educational practices and structures that (re)produce social inequalities for historically marginalized communities, specifically Latinx students.
+Her research in schools and communities spans over 20 years and specializes on the study of qualitative research methodologies including testimonio and ethnography.
 Dr. Burciaga has an undergraduate degree from the University of California at Santa Cruz, a master's degree from the Harvard Graduate School of Education, and a Ph.D. in Education from the University of California at Los Angeles.
 Her research has been supported and recognized by the Spencer Foundation, the Ford Foundation, the National Institute of Health, and the American Association of University Women.
-Her most recent scholarship can be found in Equity & Excellence in Education, the Association of Mexican American Educators Journal, and the Educational Administration Quarterly.
+(Currently on sabbatical through Fall 2018).

 PROGRAM COMMITTEE MEMBERS

-Nini Hayes is currently a postdoctoral fellow in Teacher Education at Marist College.
-She has an Ed.D. in Teacher Education and School Improvement and an Ed.S. in Social Justice Education from the University of Massachusetts, Amherst.
+Nini Hayes is currently an Assistant Professor at Western Washington University.
+She has an Ed.D. in Teacher Education and School Improvement, and an Ed.S. in Social Justice Education from the University of Massachusetts, Amherst.
 A former elementary and middle school teacher and outdoor educator from Seattle, Washington, her research centers the work and experiences of teacher educators of Color.
-Nini first attended ITOC in its inaugural year, and recently joined the leadership team to coordinate the teacher educator of Color strand.
+Nini first attended ITOC in its inaugural year, and joined the leadership team in 2016 to coordinate the teacher educator of Color strand.

-Nallely Arteaga is a Ph.D student in the Education, Society, and Culture program at the University of California, Riverside.
-Ms. Arteaga is currently an Associate-In for the teacher education program at UCR.
+Nallely Arteaga is a Ph.D student in the Education, Society, and Culture program at the University of California, Riverside and teaches within the teacher education program at UCR.
 Her research interests focus on race and ethnicity in education, teacher and students of color, alternative education, and educational inequality.
 Ms. Arteaga was a teacher at an alternative high school for 5 years in the Pasadena Unified School District.
-She taught English Language Arts at a Continuation High School for students once labeled at-risk of not graduating.
+She taught English Language Arts at a Continuation High School for students labeled "at-risk" of not graduating.
 Ms. Arteaga earned her Bachelor’s degree in Sociology and Chicana/o Studies from the University of California, Santa Barbara.
-She then received her Master’s degree in Education and teaching credentials from the University of Southern California.
+She then received her Master’s degree in Education and teaching credential from the University of Southern California.

 Nicole “Novela” Martinez is a Chicana Indigena community artist, educator and activist representing her homeland of Abiqui Pueblo, Nuevo Mexico to her hometown of Sacramento, California.
 Growing up hip-hop and ranch, she strives to acknowledge our rich ethnic identities and cultures and works to build partnerships and encourage solidarity with diverse communities through music, poetry, photography and the sharing of our unique stories, traditions and spiritual beliefs.
 Currently Nicole is a fourth grade bilingual teacher at Cesar Chavez Intermediate School in South Sacramento, Meadowview.
 She also works with community arts organizations Sol Collective, Sacramento Area Youth Speaks, Mahogany Urban Poetry, and other activist organizations.